reimagined/resolve/docs/api/read-model/resolver.md

 }
 ```

-A projection implementation receives the following arguments:
+A resolver implementation receives the following arguments:

 | Argument Name | Description                                                                                              |
 | ------------- | -------------------------------------------------------------------------------------------------------- |